-The winner will be announced at the EPAA annual conference on 22 November 2017.
+The winner was announced at the EPAA annual conference on 22 November 2017.

-In 2016, the EPAA partners will grant a prize of €10,000 for already achieved research, or a project at the completion stage with outstanding results in promoting Replacement, Reduction and Refinement (the 3Rs) of animal testing.
-The purpose of the EPAA 3Rs Science Prize is to promote positive contributions from industry or academia and to encourage more scientists in the future to focus their research on the 3Rs goals.
+In 2018, the EPAA partners will grant a prize of €10,000 for already achieved research, or a project at the completion stage with outstanding results in promoting replacement, reduction and refinement (the 3Rs) of animal testing.
+The purpose of the EPAA 3Rs science prize is to promote positive contributions from industry or academia and to encourage more scientists in the future to focus their research on the 3Rs goals.

-An EPAA jury made of representatives of European Commission, industry members and Mirror Group members is currently reviewing the applications.
-The winner will be announced at the EPAA annual conference, on 5 December 2016.
+An EPAA jury made of representatives of European Commission, industry members and mirror group members will review the applications.
+The winner will be announced at the EPAA annual conference, on 20 November 2018.

 Dr Jochem Louisse from the University of Wageningen in the Netherlands was awarded the 2016 Science Prize.